Class cli.Confirm

 • prompt string The question to display.

 • responses table List of response entry tables.
-Each entry must have a label (string) and may have a value (any; defaults to label) and cancel (bool; marks the entry selected when Escape is pressed).
+Each entry must have a label (string) and may have an id (any; defaults to label) and cancel (bool; marks the entry selected when Escape is pressed).
 Defaults to Confirm.sets.ok. (optional)

-• default any The value of the response to pre-select.
-Defaults to the value of the first entry. (optional)
+• default any The id of the response to pre-select.
+Defaults to the id of the first entry. (optional)

 • cancellable boolean Whether the widget can be cancelled by pressing <esc> or <ctrl+c>.
 Defaults to true when a response has cancel = true, false otherwise. (optional)